 The motive of big organizations like Google, Apple, Microsoft, and Amazon are market share.
 In 2017, Frost & Sullivan said that the educational market made $17.7 billion in revenue for technology vendors; 83% of that went to Google, Microsoft, and Apple.

-Read More: How EdTech Innovation from Tech Giants Could Make Real Change In the European Refugee Crisis
+Read More: How EdTech Innovation from Tech Giants Could Make a Real Change In the European Refugee Crisis

 Apple has products like iPad, Classroom, Schoolwork, and Pencil.
 Google has Chromebooks, Google Classroom, and G Suite for Education.
 Microsoft has Sway, an application for interactive class materials and sharing, OneNote, for note taking, and Minecraft.